aburkov/Iskra/wiki/policy-gradient.md

-## Policy Gradient
+## Policy Gradient Methods and the REINFORCE algorithm

-In policy gradient methods for reinforcement learning, we want to adjust the parameters of our policy $\pi_\theta$ so that outputs (which are the complete text completions that the language model generates) that lead to high rewards become more likely.
-The key steps are as follows:
+In policy gradient methods for reinforcement learning, we want to adjust the parameters of our policy $\pi_\theta$ (the model that returns a distribution over actions for a given state of the environment) so that the actions that lead to high rewards become more likely.
+While rewards in reinforcement learning can come, depending on the environemnt, after each action executed by the agent, we are specifically interested in a more realistic scenario, where a reward is only obtained from the environemnt after the agent reaches some final state, which can be the state in which the task is completed (in which case the reward is usually high) or failed (low reward).
+In the case of training a neural language model, where indiviadual actions are predicted tokens, such a final state is usually a full generated text in response to a certain input prompt.
+We denote by $q$ the input query (which corresponds to the initial environment state) and by $o$, the entire generated sequence when the query $q$ is the input.

+The key steps in policy gradient are as follows:

 ### 1. Starting from the Objective